 The symbol of longevity and strength in Japan, Koi fish are popular fish to keep in Japan and the rest of the world.
 Their calming beauty has fans all over the world and breeding this type of carp became a large business.
-Where did koi fish originate, what is the significance of their patterns, and where can you see these wonderful water dwellers when you travel to Japan ?
+Where did koi fish originate and what is the significance of their patterns.
+Moreover, where can you see these wonderful water dwellers when you travel to Japan?

 Origins of Koi Fish

 While koi fish are always associated with Japan, the carp actually originated in China and is not native to Japan.
 The original carp is dark brown/black, you can still see this type of carp everywhere today.
-This carp was brought to Japan by the Chinese over 2000 years ago, and it was the Japanese that started breeding these carp with regards to their color since around 1800, so new patterns slowly started to emerge.
+This carp was brought to Japan by the Chinese over 2000 years ago.
+Since then, it was the Japanese that started breeding these carp with regards to their color from around 1800.
+This is how new patterns slowly started to emerge.

 Life of a Koi Carp

-There are hundreds of different koi varieties, some of the more common ones are the Asagi koi (silver color with a net pattern with red spots), Kohaku koi (white and red patterning), Showa koi (similar to Kohaku koi with additional black spots), butterfly koi (with beautiful long fins), and the famous Tancho (the fish with a red dot on their head).
+There are hundreds of different koi varieties, some of the more common ones are the Asagi koi (silver color with a net pattern with red spots) and Kohaku koi (white and red patterning).
+Showa koi (similar to Kohaku koi with additional black spots), butterfly koi (with beautiful long fins), and the famous Tancho (the fish with a red dot on their head) are also popular.

 The coloring of the fish stands for different symbolism, which is an important feature of koi fish in Japan.
-Gold-colored koi are obviously associated with wealth, silver-colored fish are associated with business success, blue carps bring peace and quiet, and koi of the Asagi type that are blue, red, and grey stand for positivity.
+Gold-colored koi are obviously associated with wealth.
+Silver-colored fish are associated with business success, blue carps bring peace and quiet.
+The colorful koi of the Asagi type that are blue, red, and grey stand for positivity.